kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 HTTP/2 this is the Stream ID, in HTTP/3 this is either the Stream ID or Push ID.

-In HTTP/2 and HTTP/3, after a request message is sent on a stream, the stream transitions it into a state that prevents the client from sending additional frames on the stream.
+In HTTP/2 and HTTP/3, after a request message is sent on a stream, the stream transitions to a state that prevents the client from sending additional frames on the stream.
 Modifying this behavior would require a semantic change to the protocol, but this is avoided by restricting the stream on which a PRIORITY_UPDATE frame can be sent.
 In HTTP/2 the frame is on stream zero and